mtlynch/mtlynch.io/_posts/2019-02-01-1-year-solo-developer.md

 Shame about working on something that sounds so basic.

 I also have doubts about what I'm working on.
 My current projects is Is It Keto.
 It's a website that just tells you whether certain foods are keto or not.
 It's one of the least technically complex things I've ever worked on.

 I do miss the days of Google where anything I was doing sounded impressive.
-While I was a developer at Google, I didn't even have to say what I did exactly and it sounded impressive.
-"What do you do at Google?"
-"I work on Google Maps."
+There was a period of almost a year where all of my projects kept getting paused indefinitely or thrown away, so my effect on the company was no different than if I showed up to the office and played Tetris all day.
+But when people outside asked me what I worked on, I'd say Google Maps and it was still impressive.
 "No way!
 I *use* Google Maps!"
-It didn't matter that everything I worked on was thrown away due to reorgs.

 I made my first dollar of revenue within a week of picking the project up again, so I think there's potential in it, but it's also .
 It does tick all my boxes of a project.
 I am growing its traffic measurably month over month, I'm growing its revenue month over month,